vogelsara/crafted-in-sweden/README.md

 ## Technical comments

 I chose WordPress to create the page, because of the easy blog handling and webshop integration features.
+WordPress is also highly extendable with a wide variety of out-of-box solutions for many problems.
 My earlier experience with WordPress also makes development faster and easier compared to other frameworks.

 For version handling I will use Git with GitHub.

-I also use GitHub for backlog management.
+I also use GitHub for backlog management and documentation (see this page).

 I work in Scrum inspired ways of working.
 This means (among others) I will regularly synchronise with the customer, and refine the backlog.